 I’ve had times where this takes 10 minutes and times where it takes 45 minutes.
 I’ve also had times where it gets frustrating and they never quite get there.
 So I applaud the effort, tell them to review on their own, and say we will try again the next practice…until we get it.
 There are lots of great things happening all within this one drill.
 Leadership, team cohesion, persistence, pushing through a challenge, and the biggest one: Confidence.
 Even better, film it the first time and the last time and let them see what the last 20 minutes really did.
 Then the more talented dancers who were probably doing it right the whole time can see how valuable it was to reach cohesion as a team.
 Not to mention, you now have a killer section of the routine!

 2) Act confidently.
 Think confidently.

 There is amazing research that tells us by just standing in a confident pose for 2 minutes, you can actually change how you feel and improve your confidence.
-I mean it, just standing in the ‘superman pose’ for 2 minutes and thinking confident thoughts you can actually significantly improve your state of mind.
+I mean it, just standing in the ‘superman pose’ for 2 minutes and thinking confident thoughts you can actually improve your state of mind.
 (Check out this Ted Talk all about it).
-Anybody else watch Scandal?
+Anybody else love the TV show Scandal?
 Olivia Pope is the QUEEN of this!